FudgeInc/Fudge/README.md

 #Required User Stories
 - [ ] User can login/authenticate using Parse Login
 - [ ] Users can add recipes via an in app interface
-- [ ] Recipes are stored on a Parce instance
+- [ ] Recipes are stored on a Parse instance
 - [ ] User can make a collaborative recipe collection using the user interaface
 - [ ] User can authenitcate/add a user(s) to edit collaborate on a recipe book